sujoyghoshal/DotNet/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any questions or feedback, please reach out to [Sujoy Ghoshal sujoyghoshal.s@gmail.com](sujoyghoshal.vercel.app).
+For any questions or feedback, please reach out to [sujoyghoshal.s@gmail.com](sujoyghoshal.vercel.app).